-Dr. Mark A. D’Agostino, ENT specialist and owner, Southern New England Ear, Nose and Throat Group, has been involved in the full spectrum of otolaryngology/head and neck medicine and surgery, and sleep medicine and surgery, including head and neck masses/tumors, thyroid and salivary gland diseases/masses, ears, allergy, sinus disease and surgery.
+Dr. Mark A. D’Agostino, ENT specialist and owner, Southern New England Ear, Nose and Throat Group, has been involved in the full spectrum of otolaryngology/head and neck medicine and surgery, and sleep medicine and surgery, including head and neck masses/tumors, thyroid and salivary gland diseases/masses, ears, allergy, sinus disease, and surgery.
 He focuses on in-office procedures and the full spectrum of sleep disorders with a special interest and expertise in obstructive sleep apnea.

-He obtained his M.D. degree in 1989 from the Chicago Medical School and completed his internship and residency at the McGaw Medical Center, Northwestern University.
+Dr. Mark A. D’Agostino obtained his M.D. degree in 1989 from the Chicago Medical School and completed his internship and residency at the McGaw Medical Center, Northwestern University.
 He has practiced as an active-duty physician with the United States Air Force at Malcolm Grow Medical Center, Andrews A.F.B. in Maryland.
-While there, he served as a consultant to the Pentagon, the Military Bands and Lajes A.F.B.
+While there, he served as a consultant to the Pentagon, the Military Bands, and Lajes A.F.B.
 Terciera, Azores.
-He started a voice clinic and a snoring and sleep apnea clinic for the active duty and retired military personnel of the Washington D.C. area.
-In 1997, he received a Commendation Medal and was honorably discharged from the Air Force as a Major.
+Dr. D’Agostino started a voice clinic and snoring and sleep apnea clinic for the active duty and retired military personnel of the Washington D.C. area.
+In 1997, he has a Commendation Medal with an honor from the Air Force as a Major.